davidechicco/geneExpressionFromGEO/README.md

 # geneExpressionFromGEO #

-`geneExpressionFromGEO`: an easy method to retrieve gene expression and its symbol from GEO accession and platform ID
+`geneExpressionFromGEO`: an easy method to retrieve gene expression and its symbol from GEO accession code

 ## Summary ##

-The `getGeneExpressionFromGEO()` function is an easy method that reads in the Gene Expression Omnibus (GEO) code and the platform ID of a gene expression dataset, retrieves its data from GEO, (optional) retrieves the gene symbols of the dataset, and returns a simple dataframe table containing all the data.
+The `getGeneExpressionFromGEO()` function is an easy method that reads in the Gene Expression Omnibus (GEO) code of a gene expression dataset, retrieves its data from GEO, (optional) retrieves the gene symbols of the dataset, and returns a simple dataframe table containing all the data.
 Platforms available: GPL11532, GPL23126, GPL6244, GPL80, GPL8300, GPL80, GPL96, GPL570, GPL571, GPL20115, GPL1293,  GPL6102, GPL6104, GPL6883, GPL6884, GPL13497, GPL14550, GPL17077, GPL6480.

 The GEO datasets are downloaded from the URL <https://ftp.ncbi.nlm.nih.gov/geo/series/>.
 This function has been designed for beginners and users having limited experience with Bioconductor.